dyozie/greenplum-for-kubernetes/doc/markdown/prepare-gke.md

 - Set the **Size** to 4 or more nodes.
 - Set **Automatic node repair** to **Disabled**.

-In addition to the above, the <%=vars.product_name %> deployment process requires the ability to map the host system's `/sys/fs/cgroup` directory onto each container's `/sys/fs/cgroup`.
+In addition to the above, the {{#include ./product_name.md}} deployment process requires the ability to map the host system's `/sys/fs/cgroup` directory onto each container's `/sys/fs/cgroup`.
 Ensure that no kernel security module (for example, AppArmor) uses a profile that disallows mounting `/sys/fs/cgroup`.

 ## <a id="context"></a>Setting the Kubernetes Context